brunogabriel/CheckListRoom/README.md

 # CheckListRoom

-A very simple example using Kotlin and Room (persistence library)(https://developer.android.com/topic/libraries/architecture/room.html).
+A simple example using Kotlin and Room (persistence library). [`documentation`](https://developer.android.com/topic/libraries/architecture/room.html).

 ## Requirements

-This project is structured by using MVP Architecture (Model View Presenter) and some basic libraries + tools:
+This project is structured by using MVP Architecture (Model View Presenter) and some basic libraries/tools:

     - Room
 	- RxJava 2.1.0
 	- Butterknife (Kotlin implementation)